 Planning Watershed means the contiguous land base and associated watershed system that forms a fourth order or other watershed typically 10,000 acres or less in size.
-Where a watershed exceeds 10,000 acres, the Director may approve subdividing into smaller planning watersheds which shall be a composite of contiguous lower order watersheds and areas draining into the main channel but not supporting a first order tributary.
-Smaller planning watersheds shall not be less than 3,000 acres nor exceed 10,000 acres in size as proposed by a plan submitter and approved by the Director.
-Plan submitters with approval of the director may allow a larger size planning watershed when 10,000 acres or less is not a logical planning unit, such as on the Eastside Sierra Pine type, as long as the size in excess of 10,000 acres is the smallest that is practical.
+Planning watersheds are used in planning forest management and assessing impacts.
+The Director has prepared and distributed maps identifying planning watersheds plan submitters must use.
+Where a watershed exceeds 10,000 acres, the Director may approve subdividing it.
+Plan submitters may propose and use different planning watersheds, with the director's approval.
+Examples include but are not limited to the following: when 10,000 acres or less is not a logical planning unit, such as on the Eastside Sierra Pine type, as long as the size in excess of 10,000 acres is the smallest that is practical.
 Third order basins flowing directly into the ocean shall also be considered an appropriate planning watershed.
-This section will stay in effect until such time as the Director prepares and distributes maps identifying planning watersheds using the above criteria.